A driveway that drains, never sprouts weeds and stays put.

 What resin-bound actually is

 Resin-bound is aggregate and a clear resin mixed together and trowelled out into one smooth, continuous surface.
 Because the stone is fully coated and bound, the finished drive is firm underfoot with no loose gravel to kick about, and water drains straight through it rather than sitting on top.
+You choose the finish from a wide range of colours and styles, from natural golds to modern greys.

 For coatings on an existing patio or porch rather than a new bound surface, see our patios and outdoor flooring page.